c3budiman/TAL/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
+If you discover a security vulnerability within this project, please send an e-mail to me at c3budiman@gmail.com .
 All security vulnerabilities will be promptly addressed.

 ### License